paulklemm/regression-heatmap-paper/Cover Letter.md

 <i><font color='green'>

-  * Design decisions were explained in further detail and are supported with expert feedback as part of the revisions w.r.t [Support Design Decisions with Expert Feedback]
+  * Design decisions were explained in further detail and are supported with expert feedback as part of the revisions w.r.t [Support Design Decisions with Expert Feedback].

 </i></font>